Sanele-Zondo/Employee-Management-System/README.md

 SELECT * FROM vw_view_data
 ```
 ### 7. Displaying employee hierarchies.
+This function uses a recursive query to display the hierarchy of an employee's reporting structure.
 ```sql
 CREATE OR REPLACE FUNCTION Employee_hierarchy(employee int) RETURNS TABLE (Name VARCHAR ,Hieraechy_Level INT)